VATSALVARSHNEY108/B.O.I.-MARK-2/VOICE_COMMANDING_GUIDE.md

    - Speak your command (up to 10 seconds)
    - System automatically executes after recognizing speech
    - Perfect for single commands
+   - No wake word required

 2. **Continuous Listening Mode** 🔊
    - Click the speaker button to enable
    - System listens continuously in the background
+   - Use wake words to activate commands
    - Automatically processes spoken commands
    - Say "stop listening" to disable
    - Ideal for hands-free operation

+3. **Wake Word Detection** 💬 (NEW!)
+   - **Enabled by default** in continuous mode
+   - Multiple wake words supported:
+     - "Hey VATSAL"
+     - "VATSAL"
+     - "OK VATSAL"
+     - "Computer"
+     - "Hey Computer"
+     - "Bhiaya" (Hindi/Urdu: Brother)
+     - "Bhaisahb" (Hindi/Urdu: Respected Brother)
+   - Click 💬 button to toggle on/off
+   - When enabled: Say wake word + command
+   - When disabled: All speech is processed

 ### 🔊 **Voice Output**